material-components/material-components-web/packages/mdc-textfield/icon/README.md

 ## Variants

 Leading and trailing icons can be applied to default or `mdc-text-field--outlined` Text Fields.
-To add an icon, add the relevant class (`mdc-text-field--with-leading-icon` and/or `mdc-text-field--with-trailing-icon`) to the root element, add an `i` element with your preferred icon, and give it a class of `mdc-text-field__leading-icon` or `mdc-text-field__trailing-icon`.
+To add an icon, add the relevant class (`mdc-text-field--with-leading-icon` and/or `mdc-text-field--with-trailing-icon`) to the root element, add an `i` element with your preferred icon, and give it a class of `mdc-text-field__icon` with the modifier`mdc-text-field__icon--leading` or `mdc-text-field__icon--trailing`.

 > **NOTE:** if you would like to display un-clickable icons, simply omit `tabindex="0"` and `role="button"`, and the CSS will ensure the cursor is set to default, and that interacting with an icon doesn't do anything unexpected.